Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Ricci Flow, Cosmological Constant and CDM Model

-for radial distance $r(t)$ and \emph{ultimate Hubble's constant} $H_\infty=\zeta|K|$.\footnote{Although, according to the Hamilton's theorem \cite{hamilton1} $K$ is considered to be positive, here we prefer to employ its absolute value to involve Einstein manifolds with negative curvature as is considered in the FLRW metric.} In principal, (\ref {a-20}) has a unique dominating solution for $t \to \infty$:
+for radial distance $r(t)$ and \emph{ultimate Hubble's constant}:\footnote{According to Hamilton's theorem \cite{hamilton1} $K$ is considered to be a positive number.
+However, here we may also consider negative $K$ to involve Einstein manifolds with negative curvature.
+We need this generalization in the FLRW metric.
+Hence, in (\ref {H_infty}) we use the absolute value of $K$.}